paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/branding_news.markdown

 ITN followed suit a few years later with a generic brand again designed by Lambie-Nairn.
 An original ITN logo from the 1970's was brought back into use (the current incarnation having been heavily tampered with by computer using chrome and three-dimensional shadowing), and other familiar elements from ITN's visual heritage such as the shot of Big Ben and the 'bongs' were used for all its programmes.

 New titles were created which exclusively featured the clock face of Big Ben, with close up shots before pulling away to show the appointed hour.
 Thirteen differently lit versions were shot to reflect the time of day and the changing seasons.
 As for the set:

-{% figure caption:"<cite>Lambie-Nairn, 1997, p207</cite>" %}
+{% include blockquote.html
-> Our belief was that a news programme should communicate honesty, transparency and plain dealing...
-ITN's new Grays Inn Road building provided us with a marvelous opportunity to get this impression across.
+  quote="Our belief was that a news programme should communicate honesty, transparency and plain dealing...
+ITN's new Grays Inn Road building provided us with a marvelous opportunity to get this impression across." citation="Lambie-Nairn, 1997, p207"
-{% endfigure %}
+%}

 The modern building nearly all of glass provided the backdrop for all ITN's bulletins, with modifications only needed to prevent reflection and allow the set to be undisturbed by weather conditions.